uproot.dask

 • full_paths (bool) – If True, include the full path to each subbranch with slashes (/); otherwise, use the descendant’s name as the field name.

-• step_size (int or str) – If an integer, the maximum number of entries to include in each chunk; if a string, the maximum memory_size to include in each chunk.
+• step_size (int or str) – If an integer, the maximum number of entries to include in each chunk/partition; if a string, the maximum memory_size to include in each chunk/partition.
 The string must be a number followed by a memory unit, such as “100 MB”.
+Mutually incompatible with steps_per_file: only set step_size or steps_per_file, not both.
+Cannot be used with open_files=False.

 • library (str or uproot.interpretation.library.Library) – The library that is used to represent arrays.
 If library='np' it returns a dict of dask arrays and if library='ak' it returns a single dask-awkward array. library='pd' has not been implemented yet and will raise a NotImplementedError.